|

 The Community Portrait turns the ABS Basic Community Profile, a set of 40-odd tables from the Census, into an easy-to-read report describing the key demographic characteristics and changes of any community.
-Topics cover population growth, households, housing, community capital, education, employment and community culture.
-Every community needs this essential demographic profile.

 This report brings your statistics to life by explaining data and pointing out key facts in clear writing.
 Statistics are given meaning by comparing your community over two Censuses and with a second area, which you nominate.
-Each Community Portrait has over 5,000 words of clearly written text, 45 charts and 43 tables.
+Each Community Portrait has over 5,000 words of clearly written text, with 45 charts and tables.

 Specifications